unsaved/eslint-plugin-sn/doc/README.md

 |sa_pattern                   |probably none
 |mid_limited_resource_script  |none

+## Upcoming
+Supporting pseudo-paths with no altscope necessitates a huge amount of exception-handling in scripts, configurations, and config file paths.
+All of this would be massively simplified by always requiring an altscope and using a special altscope value such as "all" or "unscoped".
+Since this will make the system incompatible with pre-existing config files, we need an increment to the module major version, hence this will be implemented with major version 2, i.e. version 2.0.0.

 ## Development
 Though you can test the individual rules from this project, due to eslint-plugin system design, you can't test usage of the plugin from here.
 To test the plugin you need to be outside of this